Emacs: Features

 Emacs is primarily a text editor and is designed for manipulating pieces of text, although it is capable of formatting and printing documents like a word processor by interfacing with external programs such as LaTeX, Ghostscript or a web browser.
 Emacs provides commands to manipulate and differentially display semantic units of text such as words, sentences, paragraphs and source code constructs such as functions.
 It also features keyboard macros for performing user-defined batches of editing commands.

 GNU Emacs is a real-time display editor, as its edits are displayed onscreen as they occur.
 This is standard behavior for modern text editors but EMACS was among the earliest to implement this.
-The alternative is having to issue a distinct command to display text, (e.g. after modifying it).
-This is done in line editors, such as ed (unix), ED (CP/M), and Edlin (MS-DOS).
+The alternative is having to issue a distinct command to display text, (e.g. before or after modifying it).
+This was common in earlier (or merely simpler) line and context editors, such as QED (BTS, CTSS, Multics), ed (Unix), ED (CP/M), and Edlin (DOS).